beloglazov/openstack-neat/README.rst

 3. `SQLAlchemy <http://www.sqlalchemy.org/>`_ – a Python SQL toolkit and
    Object Relational Mapper (used by the core OpenStack service).
 4. `Bottle <http://bottlepy.org/>`_ – a micro web-framework for Python,
-   authentication using the same credentials using for Nova.
+   authentication using the same credentials used to authenticate in the Nova API.
 5. `python-novaclient <https://github.com/openstack/python-novaclient>`_
    – a Python Nova API client implementation.
 6. `Sphinx <http://sphinx.pocoo.org/>`_ – a documentation generator for